JonathanSinger/Florida-Man-2017-Badge/README.md

 **This has 2 USB ports!**

 The top one is for programming, the bottom one is for charging.
-They can both be used to USB power.
+They can both be used for USB power.

 **It doesn't work you asshole!**